IPCC

 The IPCC has three Working Groups and a Task Force.
 Working Group I (WGI) assesses the scientific aspects of the climate system and climate change, while Working Groups II (WGII) and III (WGIII) assess the vulnerability and adaptation of socio-economic and natural systems to climate change, and the mitigation options for limiting greenhouse gas emissions, respectively (IPCC website 2013).

-The IPCC and with a couple of notable experts scientists in general avoid making conclusions about the climate science and research, that could be alarming, and the IPCC makes no recommendations.
+The IPCC and with a couple of notable experts scientists in general avoid making conclusions about the climate science and research, that could be alarming, and the IPCC makes no recommendations- only mitigation options.

 There are three reasons for this extraordinary way science assesses global climate change.

-One is that science tends to be conservative demanding a great amount of research before making a science conclusion.
+This is why the science tends to be conservative, demanding a great amount of research collation before making a science conclusion.
 This was the subject of a 2011 paper by professor Oreskes et al finding that the record of the IPCC science was that scientists are biased not toward alarmism ( as the climate skeptic denial campaign claims) but rather the reverse: toward cautious estimates, where we define caution as erring on the side of less rather than more alarming predictions. change prediction: Erring on the side of least drama?

 http://www.ipcc.ch/publications_and_data/ar4/wg3/en/ch2s2-2-4.html